duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 To show home folder in Finder, go to Finder Preferences -> Sidebar and enable home folder in sidebar.
+Inside Finder Go menu you can hold ⌥  key to show `Library` folder.
+Some app data can be `~/Library/Containers/com.mydomain.myaoo/Data/Library/Application%20Support/myapp/`

 I added to `.bash_profile`: